Dogyunjeong/study/css-master-maximilian/README.md

 !!
 Block level element basically has `box-sizing: content-box` and doesn't inherit `box-sizing` from parent by browser default

+### Outline
+It is not included in box model. but working like border

 ## Display

 ### Display:inline-block